 The organization also has combined its work to raise awareness of human rights among the people of Kiribati with trainings related to climate change adaptations on waste and tree planting.
 This combination has created a significant impact on communities, empowering participants to speak out for their rights at risk due to climate change, and building momentum for greater grassroots advocacy at local, regional, and national levels.

 Behind the news reports, numbers, and politics of our warming planet are the frontline nations, like the country of Kiribati, already facing the loss of their native lands and way of life.
-Send a message of support to connect with them as they develop strategies and lead solutions to address the human rights issues they face due to climate change.
-Your message will be delivered directly to representatives from these communities in early October during the First Peoples’ Convening on Climate-Forced Displacement.

 Photos from Live and Learn Environmental Education Kiribati.